-See S. Rep. No. 1327, 89th Cong., 2d Sess.
+&lt;sup>42 See S. Rep. No. 1327, 89th Cong., 2d Sess.
 6 (1966).

-42 U.S.C. § 2000e-16(c).
+&lt;sup>43 42 U.S.C. § 2000e-16(c).

-agency, or unit."52- This requirement seemsis easy enough to satisfy, but sometimessome plaintiffs incorrectly name their employing agency, and not its head, as the defendant.
-Thus, for For example, a plaintiff might sue the Postal Service instead of the Postmaster General, 53 or the Department of Veterans Affairs instead of the Secretary of Veterans Affairs.
-54
+agency, or unit."
+This requirement seems easy enough to satisfy, but sometimes plaintiffs incorrectly name their employing agency, and not its head, as the defendant.
+Thus, for example, a plaintiff might sue the Postal Service instead of the Postmaster General, or the Department of Veterans Affairs instead of the Secretary of Veterans Affairs.

-No social purpose or policy is served by requiring a federal employee who allegedly suffered employment discrimination to sue the head of his employing agency rather than the agency itself.- The claim's merits are unrelated to whether the complaint's caption is "Jones v.
+No social purpose or policy is served by requiring a federal employee who allegedly suffered employment discrimination to sue the head of his employing agency rather than the agency itself.
+The claim's merits are unrelated to whether the complaint's caption is "Jones v.
 Postmaster General" or "Jones v.
-Postal Service."-Notice to either defendant would give sufficient notice to the other, and the Department of Justice ("DOJ") will represent either defendant.-And yet, prior to 1991, failing to properly caption the case could losecost a federal employee his day in court.-Courts strictly interpreted the requirement that the only proper defendant was the head of the employing agency, and by the time the plaintiff discovered he had named the wrong defendant, the short statute of limitations (only 30 days in those days at that time) would typically have run.-The error wascould be fatal because some courts held that an amendment to the complaint to name the proper defendant did not relate back to the date of filing.
-55
+Postal Service."
+Notice to either defendant would give sufficient notice to the other, and the Department of Justice ("DOJ") will represent either defendant.
+And yet, prior to 1991, failing to properly caption the case could lose a federal employee his day in court.
+Courts strictly interpreted the requirement that the only proper defendant was the head of the employing agency, and by the time the plaintiff discovered he had named the wrong defendant, the short statute of limitations (only 30 days in those days) would typically have run.
+The error was fatal because some courts held that an amendment to the complaint to name the proper defendant did not relate back to the date of filing.

-The example above also shows that purposeless procedural traps can be fixed.- Indeed, this particular trap was fixed in 1991, when Rule 15 of the Federal Rule of Civil Procedure was modified to allow more generous relation back of amendments adding the United States, or an officer or agency thereof, as a defendant in a lawsuit.
-56- The Administrative Conference seeks to find purposeless procedural traps and recommend similarly straightforward ways to fix them.
+The example above also shows that purposeless procedural traps can be fixed.
+Indeed, this particular trap was fixed in 1991, when Rule 15 of the Federal Rule of Civil Procedure was modified to allow more generous relation back of amendments adding the United States, or an officer or agency thereof, as a defendant in a lawsuit.
+The Conference seeks to find purposeless procedural traps and recommend similarly straightforward ways to fix them.